 More details can be found here: Handgun Safety Course

-Once you have completed the Introduction to Handguns course, completed at least two NORI participations, joined the SSAA and completed the Handgun Safety Course, you are ready to apply to join our club!
+Once you have completed the Introduction to Handguns course, completed at least two more NORI participations, joined the SSAA and completed the Handgun Safety Course, you are ready to apply to join the club!

 - Complete the membership form,